bulletjet786/meta/README.en.md

 ## 🚀 Installation & Download

-Download Link: Click [here](https://dl.g.deckz.fun/meta/0.0.8/meta-amd64-installer.exe) to download SteamMeta from GitHub Releases.
+Download Link: Click [here](https://dl.g.deckz.fun/meta/0.0.8/meta-amd64-installer.exe) to download SteamMeta.
 Follow the instructions in the installation wizard to complete the setup, then restart your Steam client for the changes to take effect.

 ---